JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/visual_pytest/jump_to_error/index.md

 ## Note

-As you type `List`, use Ctrl-Space-Space to complete it, which also generates the import.
+As you type `List`, use `Ctrl-Space | Ctrl-Space` to complete it, which also generates the import.
 Same for `Guardian`.

 What is `typing.List` and why can't we use `list`?
 It is a "generic", which lets it further specify the types of things it contains.